Teen Counseling & Mental Health: Options For Free Counseling For Teens

 Is your teen struggling with challenges related to adolescence?

-Below are several resources you might consider looking into when searching for free counseling for teens.
+Below are several resources you might consider looking into when searching for free counseling for teens or resources to help support teens.

-In high school settings, school counselors can offer help in crisis situations as well as provide support for stress-related concerns such as academic pressure.
-Most schools also employ school psychologists, who may work with all the schools in a district to provide resources for students.
+In high school settings, school counselors can offer help in crisis situations for teens as well as provide support for stress-related concerns such as academic pressure.
+Most schools also employ school psychologists, who may work with all the schools in a district to provide resources for students and teens.
 These psychologists can diagnose mental health conditions and work with teens to develop Individualized Education Plans (IEPs).
-IEPs can often connect students to free mental health services provided through the school district.
+IEPs can often connect students to free mental health services for teens provided through the school district.

-If you are a teenager in foster care, you may not need to pursue the path of an Individualized Education Plan and mental health diagnosis to seek therapy.
-Many cities and states offer free or discounted mental health services for those in the foster system, or for young adults who have recently aged out of the system.
-A school counselor or social worker, or the state's department that manages foster care, should be able to guide you to these resources.
+If you are a teenager in foster care, you may not need to pursue the path of an Individualized Education Plan and mental health diagnosis to seek counseling.
+Many cities and states offer free or discounted mental health services for teens and those in the foster system, or for young adults who have recently aged out of the system.
+A school counselor or social worker, or the state's department that manages foster care, should be able to guide teens to these resources.

 Therapists in training

-Besides student counseling centers, colleges and universities may offer additional resources for treating mental health disorders, even for teens that are not enrolled in their classes.
-If your local college or university has a counselor or therapist education program, they may offer free or highly discounted therapy if you are willing to meet with a therapy student who has not yet completed the credentialing process.
+Besides student counseling centers, colleges and universities may offer additional resources for treating mental health disorders, even for teens who are not enrolled in their classes.
+If your local college or university has a counselor or therapist education program, they may offer free or highly discounted therapy for teens if you are willing to meet with a therapy student who has not yet completed the credentialing process.

 National hotlines